GaloisInc/BESSPIN-GFE/README.md

 A passing test will not display any error messages.
 All failing tests will report errors.
 Some of the GFE tests use the python unittesting framework which

+TODO: Insert example of passing test

 ### Simulation ###

+Click `Run Simulation` in Vivado.

+### Adding in your processor ###

+To swap your P1 processor into the GFE, we recommend using the Vivado IP integrator flow already used by the GFE.
+This involves wrapping your processor in a Xilinx IP block and adding that repository to the p1_soc.tcl vivado project script.

+Fortunately, we have provided two examples of wrapped processors, one for the chisel P1 processor and another for the bluespec processor, and we have provided a common top level Verilog file for P1 processors to limit user effort in wrapping their processor.

+All that is required (and therefore tracked by git) to create a Xilinx IP block is a component.xml file.
+This file points to top level verilog module and all the source required to simulate and synthesize the IP block.

+The steps to add in your own processor are as follows:

+1. Create your top level verilog to match mkCore_P1.v
+2.

+### Modifying the GFE ###

+To save changes to the block diagram in git (everything outside the P1 IP block), please open the block diagram in Vivado and run `write_bd_tcl -force ../tcl/X_bd.tcl` where `X` is the current SoC you are developing.
+Additionally, update `tcl/X_soc.tcl` to add any new IP repositories or project settings.